-SalesHandy, for example, lets you know the how many times your emails were opened or read.
+SalesHandy, for example, lets you know how many times your emails were opened or read with real-time double tick email open notification for free along with a desktop notification.
 You can keep a track of all the bloggers or investors you pitch your ideas to and interact with them according to their interest.
 You can also track the links in the emails sent.
 Apart from all these things, SalesHandy also helps keep track of document open and shares so that you can easily measure the success of your campaign.

 Try out SalesHandy in your next campaign, sign up here for unlimited free email tracking and scheduling.

 How does email tracking tools track your emails?

 All the email tools mentioned above, when used, put a tiniest invisible tracking pixel of 1*1 size to the emails you send using their plugins or software.
 So, when your recipient will open the email, you will be notified that your email has been opened/read.